 He interrupted her with a wave of his hand.
 “No.”

 “No?
 What do you mean, no?”

 “There's been no battle.
 I just don't clean my mail very often.”

-Ayla let out a sigh of relief – and then she frowned.
+Ayla let out a sigh of relief—but the relief was short-lived.
+As she pondered Isenbard’s words, a frown spread over her face.
 “But why haven't they attacked?
 They're all here by now, surely?
 What are they waiting for?”

 “Their commander.”
 Isenbard's face darkened.
 Not that any of his features actually moved, no. Rather, the shadows in his wrinkles seemed to get more distinct.
 “He's a careful one.
 Waits until all is secure.
 His soldiers are searching the forest as we speak.”

 “Traps.
 Ambushes.
 Mercenaries expect everybody to fight as dirty as they do.”

 The words carried the unspoken message that he would never act in such a dastardly way.
 Ayla thought that was rather silly.
 If she had thought of an ambush and it could help her people, she would have tried it immediately.
 But since she also thought it rather sweet, and couldn't imagine Isenbard without his unimpeachable sense of honor, she said nothing.

 That moment, a terrible thought came to her.

 “Isenbard,” she asked, her voice trembling, “the commander... it's not going to be Falkenstein, is it?
 Please, tell me it won't be him.”